methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-07-27-ansible-installing-open-vm-tools.md

 ---
   title: Ansible - Installing open-vm-tools
+excerpt: "Just sharing this out in case someone else may be looking for a way to install open-vm-tools for Ubuntu or CentOS and wants to ensure that only virtual..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Just sharing this out in case someone else may be looking for a way to install open-vm-tools for Ubuntu or CentOS and wants to ensure that only